Introduction: Collective Investment Scheme

 Some condition needs to be followed by a collective investment management company:

-• There has to be minimum capital requirement (that is 3 crore initially which will grow to 5 crore in next 3 year from incorporation)
+- There has to be a minimum capital requirement (that is 3 crore initially which will grow to 5 crores in next 3 year from incorporation)

-• Independent director should be 50% of total numbers of director.
+- Independent director should be 50% of the total number of director.

-• The type if investment that they can make that has been prescribed along with restriction on activities of collective investment management company.
+- The type of investment that they can make that has been prescribed along with the restriction on activities of the collective investment management company.

 Appointment of trustee